sonialagunac/sonialagunac.github.io/content/news/get-started copy 6/index.md

 ---
-title: 🖥️ Joined Google as a Research Intern and got extended into a Student Researcher.
+title: 🖥️ Joined Google as a Research Intern and later extended as a Student Researcher.
-summary: Working on the AR&VR team.
+summary: So excited to be working on the AR&VR team!
 date: 2024-07-01
 ---